manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Processing_fetched_data.md

 then the indexing results would be equivalent to adding a new text field with a value of 'red right hand' to document 1 and 'mysql sphinx' to document 2, including the keyword positions inside the field in the order they come from the query.
 If the rows need to be in a specific order, that needs to be explicitly defined in the query.

 Joined fields are only indexed differently.
 There are no other differences between joined fields and regular text fields.
-Before joined fields query, set of `sql_query_pre_all`, if any, will be executed.
-That will allow you to set desired encoding, etc. for joined fields context.

 Before executing the joined fields query, any set of `sql_query_pre_all` will be run, if any exist.
 This allows you to set the desired encoding, etc., within the joined fields' context.